satani99/Tree_of_Thoughts_oss/README.md

 OPENAI_API_BASE="http://localhost:8080/v1"
 ```
 3. If you're using pplx-api then skip this step:
-To setup the LocalAI, clone this [repo](https://github.com/satani99/LocalAI/tree/master) which is for zephyr-7b model, and then download the model to the models directory.If you want to use different model then refer this [guide](https://localai.io/howtos/easy-model-import-downloaded/).
+- To setup the LocalAI, clone this [repo](https://github.com/satani99/LocalAI/tree/master) which is for zephyr-7b model, and then download the model to the models directory.
+If you want to use different model then refer this [guide](https://localai.io/howtos/easy-model-import-downloaded/).
 Run the below code in the main directory.
 ```bash
 git clone https://github.com/satani99/LocalAI.git